palavatv/palava-client/README.md

     $ npm install palava-client

 This will install palava and its dependencies into a sub directory.
-You'll need to include all dependencies (palava, jQuery, eventEmitter, adapter.js) into your source file.
+You'll need to include all dependencies (palava, eventEmitter, adapter.js) into your source file.

 ### 2) JS bundle file